doitintl/ferent/README.md

 (dependencies plus dependees).
 The idea is that a project that depends on lots of others will be impact if any change and so  should be  non-infrastructural, at the application-level.
 * `:project-count`  is the number of projects in this organization that were analyzed.
-* `cycles` shows cycles of dependency links among the projects.
+* `:cycles` shows cycles of dependency links among the projects.
+Avoid these!
+A cycle are effectively links everything in one unit, so if one change, all are potentially impacted.
 * Links to unknown projects -- e.g., outside the organization --
 are unknown.
 This is because your system architecture generally lives inside an organization and any links outside it are continued